cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

                          that are to be resolved.
 ```

-### Input: Name Files
+### Data Files

 Your application will take as parameters on the command line, a set of name files to be processed.
-Each file contains one domain name per line, but may need to be extracted from the other text.
+Each file contains one domain name per line.
 As per RFC1035 (https://www.ietf.org/rfc/rfc1035.txt), each domain name is at most 253 characters long.
-Each name file should be serviced by a single `parser` thread.
-The number of `parser` threads may be less than, or more than, the number of input files.
+Initially, you should design your application so that each name file is assigned a single `parser` thread, noting that the number of `parser` threads may be less than, or more than, the number of input name files.
+This can cause load balancing issues if one of the input name files is substantially larger than the others.
+To receive full marks you will need to perform better load balancing (see Step 7 of the Checkpoints section).

-### Parser Threads
+### Parser Threads and Log

 Your application will take a command line argument to specify the number of `parser` threads.
 These threads service a set of name files, each of which contains a list of domain names.
-Each name that is extracted from a line in the file is placed into a shared array.
+Each name that is extracted from a line in the file is placed into a shared bounded buffer.
 If a `parser` thread tries to write to the array but finds that it is full, it should block until a slot opens up in the array.
 After servicing a name file, a `parser` thread checks if there are any remaining name files to service.
 If so, it requests one of the remaining name files to process.
 Once all files have been processed, the thread writes a new line to the parsing log file with its thread id and the number of files it extracted, in the following format:
 ```
 Thread <thread id> serviced ### files.
 ```
 where `<thread id>` is that thread's process id.
 To get the thread id of a thread on Linux systems, use `pthread_self()`.

-### Converter Threads
+### Converter Threads and Log

 You will also create a second pool of threads to `converter` process the information provided by the `parser` threads.
-Each thread in the `converter` thread pool removes a domain name  from the shared array and querys its IP address.
+Each thread in the `converter` thread pool removes a domain name  from the shared buffer and querys its IP address.
 After the name has been mapped to an IP address, the result is written to a line in the conversion log file in the following format:

 ```
-www.google.com, 74.125.224.81
+google.com, 74.125.224.81
 ```
-If a `converter` thread tries to read from the array but finds that it is empty, it should block until there is a new item in the array unless all `parser` threads have terminated.
+If a `converter` thread tries to read from the buffer but finds that it is empty, it should block until there is a new item in the array unless all `parser` threads have terminated.

+### The Bounded Buffer

+The shared buffer should hold 4096 domain names (approximately 1 MB when full).
+Consult your data-structures and algorithms notes and think about what abstract data type is most appropriate for a shared bounded buffer.

 ### Synchronization and Deadlock